Neural Network Approach to the Simulation of Entangled States with One Bit of Communication: Acknowledgments

 \section{Acknowledgments}

 This research is supported by the National Research Foundation, Singapore and A*STAR under its CQT Bridging Grant.
-We thank Maria Balanz\'o-Juand\'o, Martin J. Renner, Marco T\'ulio Quintino, and Marco Tomamichel for discussions.
-We are also grateful to the authors of \cite{krivachy2020neural} for making their codes public.
+We thank Maria Balanz\'o-Juand\'o, Nicolas Gisin, Marco T\'ulio Quintino, Martin J. Renner, and Marco Tomamichel for discussions.
+We are also grateful to the authors of \cite{krivachy2020neural} for making their code public.

 We also thank the National University of Singapore Information Technology for the use of their high performance computing resources.